 Flax meal is also known as ground flax, ground flaxseeds, or linseed.
 Flax meal is high in fiber and Omega 3, and has a subtle nutty taste.
 Ground flax meal will gel when mixed with water or other liquid ingredients.

-Flax meal is not typically used as the main flour replacement, but rather as an added recipe ingredient.
-Flax can also be used as an egg replacement.
+Flax meal is not typically used as the main flour replacement, but rather as a supplementary recipe ingredient.
+As a side note: flax meal can also be mixed with water to be used as an egg replacement.

 Psyllium Husk Powder

 You might know psyllium husk powder as a fiber supplement, but it can also be used in keto baking.
-In keto recipes, it is used as a thickener.
+In keto recipes, it is used as a thickener and a binder.
+You’ll also find psyllium husk powder as an ingredient in a lot of keto bread recipes.

-In low-carb baking recipes, psyllium husk powder absorbs liquid, acting as a binder.
-It gives the recipe structure, and makes the finished break or cake less crumbly.
+In low-carb baking recipes, psyllium husk powder absorbs liquid, acting as a binder and a filler.
+It also gives a recipe structure and makes the finished bread or cake less crumbly.

 Looking for a quick shopping list?
 Download my free Keto Grocery Guide by subscribing below.